Bpedigo/Count-Down/README.txt

-This is a projects purpose is to show the a count down of days hours minutes and seconds away a holiday is from today's date.
-You choose which holiday and a counter appears.
-It would be simple to add any date you would like.
+The projects purpose is to show the count down of days, hours, minutes and seconds away form the present a holiday is.
+The user chooses which holiday and a counter appears.

 To view this on git-hub pages you can find it at  https://bpedigo.github.io/Count-Down/